apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 <img alt="GraphiQL showing the result of booking a trip with an array of IDs" class="screenshot" src="images/graphiql_book_with_trip_ids.png"/>

-With a mutation written like this, you could book any number of trips you want at the same time!
+With a mutation written like this, you can book any number of trips you want at the same time.
 However, the booking mechanism in our application will only let you book one trip at a time.

 Luckily, there's an easy way to update the mutation so it's required to only take a single object.
 Update your mutation to take a single `$id`, then pass an array containing that `$id` to the `bookTrips` mutation: